 Paul Spiesberger (born in Pinsdorf, Austria, in 1988) graduated as a computer scientist with a focus on media informatics from the Vienna University of Technology, where he is currently also doing his PhD.
 He works with INSO (the Research Group for Industrial Software) as a researcher and lecturer in the field of mobile technologies and ICT4D.
 He is currently employed as a software developer for mobile technologies within a fast growing Austrian company.
 He has won several national and international awards for his innovative work at Os – a collective to tackle social issues through the use of ICTs.
 Paul has been the chairman of ICT4D.at since 2014 and in his spare time enjoys using his skills for the common good.

-Dr. P. Vigneswara Ilavarasan (PhD – IIT Kanpur; Associate Professor, Dept. of Management Studies, Indian Institute of Technology Delhi).
+Dr. P. Vigneswara Ilavarasan (PhD – IIT Kanpur; Professor, Dept. of Management Studies, Indian Institute of Technology Delhi).
 He researches and teaches about production and consumption of ICTs, with a special focus on India and development.
 His current research interests focus on the growth of urban microenterprises and smartphones; broadband access in rural areas; shared economy; and social media analytics.
 He has been a Visiting Research Fellow at the United Nations University Computing and Society Institute (Macau), and is a recipient of the Outstanding Young Faculty Fellowship Award at IIT Delhi and the Prof. M.N.
 Srinivas Memorial Prize of the Indian Sociological Society.